byeongkicho/wetube-clone/README.md

   becuase timeout only when user move mouse.

 - videoplayer control with "keydown" - space key is keycode 32... wow and click the video to fire handlePlayClick() function.

+## Interactivity: Changing a page without changing the url

+- data attribute : you can store any data that starts with "data-".
+- and you can access with element.dataset